ojd2/CS5003-Practical-1/README.md

 var tasksList = document.getElementById("tasksContainer");
 ```

-Global variable for project which will be appended.
+Global variable for project that will be appended.
 This can then be appended
 to the projects container in the HTML.
 From here the input value of any user
 is added and presented.
 ```javascript